Ruth Frow: The Working Class Movement Library

 Along with her husband Edmund, Frow was the founder of the Working Class Movement Library in Manchester.
-The library was originally the personal book collection of the couple, to which scholars or students of labour history could access for free.
-In 1972 the Frows established the library as a Charitable Trust, allowing it to be accessible as an education resource.
+The library was originally the personal book collection of the couple, which scholars or students of labour history could access for free.
+In 1972 the Frows established the library as a charitable trust, allowing it to be accessible as an education resource.

-Their collection of books and ephemera grew so extensive, in 1987 it was re-housed by Salford Council in a converted nursing home, in which it still retained; Jubilee House on The Crescent in Salford.
-The offer from the council was accepted over similar offers from universities, in order to avoided limited access for workers to their own history.
+Their collection of books and ephemera grew so extensive that in 1987 it was re-housed by Salford Council in a converted nursing home, where it still is: Jubilee House on The Crescent in Salford.
+The offer from the council was accepted over similar offers from universities in order to avoided limited access for workers to their own history.

 In 1989 Ruth and Edmund Frow were awarded the Commendation of Merit by the Library Association for their service to the library profession.

 The Library is regarded as one of Britain's most important collections on working class history, with more than 30,000 rare books, pamphlets, photographs and other materials.